dubbersthehoser/mayble/README.md

 - [Other Platforms](https://docs.fyne.io/started/quick/)

-*Note on platforms:* Mayble was created for desktop usage only in mind, so avoid the phone OS versions.
+*Note:* Mayble was created for desktop usage only in mind, so avoid the phone OS versions.

-3. Build and Run `go run .` to try it out.
+3. Build and run `go run .` and try it out.

 ## Usage